Citibank Credit Card Offers

 As with many credit cards that brag about a long balance transfer period with an intro APR of 0%, it doesn't have all that much else going for it.
 The Citi® Diamond Preferred® Card has no welcome bonus.
 No rewards.
 No annual fee (oh, wait, that's a good thing).

-But the big selling point is an introductory APR of 0% for 18 months for balance transfers and new purchases then 13.74% - 23.74% Variable.
+But the big selling point is an introductory APR of 0% for 21 months for balance transfers and 12 months for new purchases (then, 13.74% - 23.74% Variable).

 So this may be a great card for you.
-Just keep in mind that you'll need to transfer the balance within four months of opening the account to get that 0% intro APR, and there is a balance transfer fee (which is so easy to forget about when you're excited about a 0% intro APR).
-The balance transfer fee is 3% of each balance transfer; $5 minimum of the amount of money you're transferring.
-Whatever is higher, naturally.
+Just keep in mind that you'll need to transfer the balance within four months of opening the account to get that 0% intro APR, and there is a balance transfer fee: Balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.

 Here's the good news: New cardholders earn 80,000 bonus ThankYou® Points after spending $4,000 in purchases within the first three months of opening an account (you can redeem those points for $800 in gift cards).
 And the even better news is that there's no bad news to go along with the good news.